SerenityOS/serenity/Documentation/Kernel/RAMFS.md

 Currently, the `/tmp` directory is the **place** for facilitating the inter-process communication layer, with many Unix sockets nodes being present in the directory.

-Many test suites in the project leverage the `/tmp` for placing their test files when trying to check the correctness of many system-related functionality.
+Many test suites in the project leverage `/tmp` for placing their test files when trying to check the correctness of many system-related functionality.
 Other programs rely on `/tmp` for placing their temporary files to properly function.